waynegraham/registry.clir.org/_projects/2009-the-mertle-collection-where-photography-meets-the-p.md

 ---
 layout: project
-title: "The Mertle Collection: Where Photography Meets the Printing Press"
+title: The Mertle Collection: Where Photography Meets the Printing Press
 ---